dcrommie/walbrook/education/your-investment-profile.md

 Long-term preservation of assets.
 Your return is from ongoing interest earnings.
 Minimum volatility of capital.

+You are willing and able to take only small risks resulting in almost no capital losses.
+You will only accept low fluctuations in the value of your investment.
+You prefer income-generating investments with small growth.

 #### Conservative

 Long-term preservation / moderate growth of assets.
 Your return is primarily from ongoing interest and dividend earnings and supplemented by modest capital gains.
 Low volatility of capital.

+You are willing and able to accept occasional short-term losses for potential positive returns.
+You can accept moderate fluctuations in the value of your capital.
+You want a combination of modest income and growth.

+Risk Group 2 and lower contains the bottom 4.5% of the population.
+These individuals are typically significantly more concerned with potential losses than potential gains and will tolerate one year losses of up to 10% of their portfolio value to achieve their objectives.

 #### Moderate

+You are willing and able to accept some investment risk for potentially higher returns.
+You know that there will be fluctuations in market value.
+You want to achieve the potential for capital growth and income.

 #### Balanced

 Long-term asset growth.
 Your return is from ongoing interest and dividend earnings as well as from capital gains.
 Medium volatility of capital.

+Risk Group 4 contains the middle 38% of the population.
+These individuals are typically equally concerned with potential losses as potential gains and will tolerate one year losses of up to 25% of their portfolio value to achieve their objectives.

 #### Growth

 Long-term maximisation of asset growth.
 Your return is mainly from capital gains, supplemented by very low ongoing interest and dividend earnings.
 High volatility of capital.

+Risk Group 5 and higher contains the top 27.5% of the population.
+These individuals are typically less concerned with potential losses than potential gains and will tolerate one year losses of up to 30% of their portfolio value to achieve their objectives.

 #### High Growth

+Risk Group 6 and higher contains the top 4.5% of the population.
+These individuals are typically significantly less concerned with potential losses than potential gains and will tolerate one year losses of up to 40% of their portfolio value to achieve their objectives.

 #### Maximum Growth

 Maximisation of asset growth.
 Your return is from capital gains.
 Very high volatility of capital

+You are willing and able to accept a significant risk, including the possible loss of principal for the potential to maximise long-term returns.
+You know that your capital will undergo significant fluctuations.
+You want maximum growth opportunities for your investment.